Ollie! The Boy Who Became What He Ate

 Ollie!
-The Boy Who Became What He Ate (sometimes stylized Ollie the Boy Who Became What He Ate or Ollie! or Ollie) is an animated children's television series by Radical Sheep.
-Each segment is 11 minutes, aired every morning; except for Sunday.
+The Boy Who Became What He Ate (sometimes stylized Ollie the Boy Who Became What He Ate or Ollie! or Ollie) is an animated children's television series and the final series produced by Radical Sheep Junior.
+Each segment is 11 minutes, aired every morning, except for Sunday.
 It debuted on CBC Kids, Canada on February 18, 2017.
 The second season premiered on February 2, 2019.
 It is produced by Keyframe Animation Inc. who created Tee and Mo and Pinky Dinky Doo.

 History

-The animated kids series Ollie!
-The Boy Who Became What He Ate about Ollie, a hesitant eater who turns every meal into an adventure as he becomes what he eats, is based on the work of Sheena Macrae, who also was the executive producer of the series.
+The animated series Ollie!
+The Boy Who Became What He Ate is about Ollie, a hesitant eater who turns every meal into an adventure as he becomes what he eats.
+It is based on the work of Sheena Macrae, who was also the executive producer of the series.
 Diana Moore was the executive story editor / writer.

-In March 2014, it was announced that CBC Kids, Radical Sheep Productions and Mickey Rogers Media made a deal to produce an animated series.
-In December 2015, the Canadian Temple Street Distribution acquired rights for the upcoming TV series.
-Steve Krecklo, former member of The Carnations, composed the soundtrack for the new series.
+In 2014, CBC Kids, Radical Sheep Productions and Mickey Rogers Media made a deal to produce an animated series.
+In December 2015, Temple Street Productions' distribution division Temple Street Distribution acquired rights for the series.
+Steve Krecklo, former member of The Carnations, composed the soundtrack.
 The series debuted on CBC Kids on February 18, 2017.
 Season 2 premiered on February 2, 2019.

-In April 2019, the series was nominated for the Canada’s Youth Media Alliance (YMA) English-language Awards of Excellence for television and digital.
+In April 2019, the series was nominated for the Canada's Youth Media Alliance (YMA) English-language Awards of Excellence for television and digital.